The website language is now set in:

 Small Square Image

 This graph shows how I want to improve in the 5 expertise areas during my bachelor’s degree.
 The full coloured area for each EA shows the level I hope to reach by the end of my bachelor.
-For each EA, you can see the development per year, where Y0 marks my starting point and Y3 is still to come.
+For each EA, you can see the development per year, where Y0 marks my starting point and Y3 is halfway done.

 User and Society

-Last year, I focused on co-creation sessions and ‘cognitive walkthroughs’, mainly due to projects with children or tech-oriented projects.
-It felt as the way to go 😉
+In Y1, I focused on co-creation sessions and ‘cognitive walkthroughs’, mainly due to projects with children or tech-oriented projects.

 Hosting a cocreation session in CBL Project 1.